jsinger67/parol/book/src/ParGrammar.md

 The `%pop` instruction is used to pop the index of the scanner pushed before and to switch to the scanner configuration with that index.

+> Note that `%push` and `%pop` instructions should be balanced.
+This means that in one context use **only one** of the combinations `%push(S1)`/`%pop` and `%sc(<S1>)`/`%sc(<S2>)`. `%push`/`%pop` provides a (call) stack semantics over scanner states whereas `%sc`/`%sc` can be used to represent scanner state graphs semantics.
+Mixing both semantics should be avoided or at should least be carefully considered.

-> Currently the scanner state switching only works if the lookahead __at the point where the switch is made__ is only of size 1 because the lookahead mechanism is not aware of scanner states.
+> Currently the scanner parser-based state switching only works if the lookahead __at the point where the switch is made__ is only of size 1 because the lookahead mechanism is directly influenced by the current scanner state.
 This means the provision of lookahead tokens will be made with the current active scanner and may fail if a token is not known by it.
 In most cases this can be circumvented by an appropriate grammar formulation.
->
->If the scanner switch was successful the lookahead buffer is invalidated.
+If this is not possible consider to use `Scanner-bases scanner switching` instead.

 You may have look at example `scanner_states` that demonstrates the handling of scanner states.